Okimoka/hbn_sync/README.md

 mne_bids_pipeline --config=config.py --steps init,preprocessing/_01_data_quality,preprocessing/_04_frequency_filter.py,preprocessing/_05b_sync_eyelink.py
 ```

 After this step, all subjects with valid EEG and Eye-Tracking data should be populated with their respective `*-eyelink_metrics.json` files.
 To summarize all these files, run `python3 create_overview_from_derivs.py`, which outputs an overview file inside `extractedDataset/derivs`.
 A sample output is provided in `sync_metrics_overview.xlsx`.
+The helper scripts `histogram.py` (with a desired formula), or `score_subjects.py` can then be used to visually or numerically assess the quality of the metrics for each subject.